-Especially during the early recovery period, these important life skills will lead to changes in thoughts and behavior and allow you to regulate your emotions and avoid relapse.
-Call Mile High Recovery today at 855.796.2102.
+Especially during the early recovery period, these building blocks lead to changes in thoughts and behavior and allow patients to regulate emotions and avoid relapse.

 The following are some of the most practical and effective life skills you can learn to aid you in recovery.

-This is a difficult skill to learn but one of the most important.
 While in recovery, you will learn how to rebuild the relationships with those you love and that love you back.
 Your new life of being sober will allow you to sit back and think about your actions on others and how it has affected their lives.
-In doing this, you will see how you hurt people and how you can avoid relationships that were enabling your addiction.
+In doing this, you will see how you hurt people and how you can avoid relationships enabling your addiction.

-Healthy habits are important to develop.
-While actively feeding an addiction, your body has been through a lot, and you will need to show it some TLC.
-Be sure to wake up at a regular hour every day and go to sleep at a reasonable hour as well.
+Healthy habits are essential to developing.
+Be sure to wake up at a regular hour every day and go to sleep at a reasonable hour.
 Always shower, brush your teeth, and brush your hair.
 Try to get to the gym, and eat healthy meals.
 Routine is key.